Extreme users: Chris Messina and Twitter's hashtags

-Moreover, often cited as the "father of the hashtag", Chris Messina proposed, a tweet in 2007, the concept of having a metadata tag to group specific events that could generated by users on the social media platform Twitter in order to create order to constant streams of tweets.
-It would thereby, also, allow users to find similar messages and people who are also reacting and replying to this specific theme or event.
+Moreover, often cited as the "father of the hashtag", Chris Messina proposed, a tweet in 2007, the concept of having a metadata tag to group specific events that could be generated by users on the social media platform Twitter to create order in constant streams of tweets.
+It would, thereby, also allow users to find similar messages and people who are also reacting and replying to this specific theme or event.

-Twitters initial response to this proposition by Messina was quoted to be "these things are for nerds".
-However, through extreme users of the Twitter platform, as seen with the fire that ravished through San Diego within 2007 saw the first "social trend" of a hashtag.
+Twitter's initial response to this proposition by Messina was quoted to be "these things are for nerds".
+However, through extreme users of the Twitter platform, as seen with the fire that ravaged through San Diego within 2007, the first "social trend" of a hashtag.

 The hashtag "#sandiegofire" allowed users to gain easily updates on the fire location and track constant news outlets.
-Through this, the benefits were saw by the Twitter platform itself and was quickly implemented by the platform.
+Through this, the benefits were seen by the Twitter platform itself and quickly implemented by the platform.
 Using the hashtag has become prominent on the internet and, as calculated in 2018, 85% of websites that can be found in the top 50 websites (as based by traffic) use the hashtag. as a way for users to be able to group metadata and content under a specific hashtag.

-This use of extreme users adopting this service, proposed by Messina, promoted this thinking of designing for use cases for individuals effected by events like the 2007 wildfires and how specific products will benefit them.
+This use of extreme users adopting this service, proposed by Messina, promoted this thinking of designing for use cases for individuals affected by events like the 2007 wildfires and how specific products will benefit them.

 The Nintendo Wii

-In accordance to the Harvard University Business School, the Nintendo Wii game console stemmed from Nintendo researching into the extreme users of the gaming market, people who hate playing games on gaming consoles.
+In accordance with the Harvard University Business School, the Nintendo Wii game console stemmed from Nintendo researching into the extreme users of the gaming market, people who hate playing games on gaming consoles.
 From this, apparent research took place and resulted in an array of information about the struggles of gaming for the "non-gamer".
 This included that, at the current gaming environment at the time before the launch of the Wii, consoles were too complicated and that the console controllers were too difficult to operate.
 In response, the Nintendo Wii was born.
 The controller used motion as its primary input, emulating real-life movement and eliminating the pain points that non-gamers had with traditional game controllers.
-Moreover, the system designed used easier to understand graphics to avoid the convoluted user interface.
+Moreover, the system's design used easier-to-understand graphics to avoid the convoluted user interface.
 The Wii was a revolution and, through Nintendo's analysis of extreme users, it created this instant hit of a console.
 In all the Nintendo Wii is the fifth best selling game console ever put to market and has forced the competition in the gaming market to follow suit with its motion controlled gestures that mimic real life.
 This is abundantly clear with the subsequent creations of the Xbox Kinect and the PlayStation Move.
 Both these products were made as a result of the design leap that the Wii took from its exploration within the extreme characters design methodology.